willi-nuechterlein/wllnu/README.md

 ## Features

-- Next.js 13 app directory
+- Next.js 13 app router
 - xata.io for data storage and vector search functionality
 - WIP: publish form for blog entries

-## Upcoming Features
+## Upcoming

 - Chatbot for asking questions about the blog